Payment Tokenization Explained

 Tokens can be generated through mathematically reversible algorithms, one-way non-reversible cryptographic functions, or static tables mapped to randomly generated token values.

 Does using tokenization make me PCI compliant?

 Employing tokenization won’t in and of itself make you PCI compliant, but it’s considered a “best practice” and can help to reduce PCI DSS scope.
 Learn more about the PCI Security Standards Council best practices on choosing tokenization providers.
-Square provides affordable, PCI-compliant hardware and software.
+Square provides an affordable, PCI-compliant solution.